 One way some treat their thinning hair or bald spots is by getting creative haircuts!
 No matter what the cause, maybe you can have an upbeat attitude that will get you through this difficult time without too much stress on yourself!

-2) Hair Losses May Limit Your Career Options
+2. Hair Loss May Limit Your Career Options

 Men who want promotions find it hard because their superiors often believe them to be too old for managerial jobs.
 Women may also get passed over for job interviews as some employers think those with hair issues don’t represent the company’s image and will not fit in well with staff or clients.